Friday Forward Guidance ...

 Euro Base Rate ...

-Official figures showed that inflation in the Euro Area increased to 2.4 per cent in December from 2.2 per cent in November.
-Inflation in the European Union moved to 2.35% in November from 2.3% in Octobe.
-The latest ECB staff projections confirm the previous inflation outlook.
-Staff see headline inflation averaging 2.4% in 2024, 2.1% in 2025, 1.9% in 2026 and 2.1% in 2027.
+Official figures showed that inflation in the Euro Area eased to 2.4 per cent in February from 2.5 per cent in January.
+Inflation in the European Union moved to 2.8% in January from 2.7% in December.

-Official figures showed that inflation in the Euro Area increased to 2.4 per cent in December from 2.2 per cent in November.
-Inflation in the European Union moved to 2.35% in November from 2.3% in Octobe.
-The latest ECB staff projections confirm the previous inflation outlook.
-Staff see headline inflation averaging 2.4% in 2024, 2.1% in 2025, 1.9% in 2026 and 2.1% in 2027.
+Official figures showed that inflation in the Euro Area eased to 2.4 per cent in February from 2.5 per cent in January.
+Inflation in the European Union moved to 2.8% in January from 2.7% in December.

 Scenario Comparisons ...